What is Slippery Elm?

 While more research is needed, Slippery elm can benefit several areas of the body.

 - Digestive issues.
 As a demulcent, slippery elm has properties that can soothe the stomach and intestines and promote regularity.

 - Throat and bronchial health.
 Slippery elm contains mucilage, a sticky sugar mixture that can’t be broken down in your digestive tract but does a good job coating the throat.
 This is why slippery elm is often found in throat lozenges.

 - Urinary health.
 It’s thought that slippery elm can soothe the lining of the urinary tract for greater comfort while also acting as a mild cleansing agent to help increase urine flow and eliminate waste.

 - Occasional mild heartburn.
 The mucilage also coats the esophagus and may ease mild heartburn.

 Where to Find Slippery Elm

-Slippery elm is available in lozenges, tablets, powders, teas, extracts.
+Slippery elm is an herb available in lozenges, tablets, powders, teas, and capsules.